2026 NCAA Baseball Tournament: Field of 64 projections entering final week of regular season

 4. Yale*

-North Carolina swept Pitt over the weekend, solidifying themselves as a top eight seed in the NCAA Tournament.
+North Carolina swept Pitt over the weekend, solidifying itself as a top-eight seed in the NCAA Tournament.
 The Tar Heels are 40-9-1, 20-7 in the ACC and No. 5 in RPI.
 They’re a lock to host, and they won’t fall out of the top eight.
-UCF was once viewed a hosting candidate, but is now down to the No. 28 overall seed.
-They won a series over Baylor, but are down to No. 33 in RPI.
+UCF was once viewed as a hosting candidate, but is now down to the No. 28 overall seed.
+The Knights won a series over Baylor, but are down to No. 33 in RPI.

 Oxford Regional